 Enabling Windows Backup for Organizations (The Fluff Section)

-- Devices must be Microsoft Entra joined or hybrid joined.
+• Devices must be Microsoft Entra joined or hybrid joined.

-- Windows 10/11 (22H2+ for restore).
+• Windows 10/11 (22H2+ for restore).

-- Intune tenant (for MDM policy control).
+• Intune tenant (for MDM policy control).

-- Enable backup with GPO:
+Enable backup with GPO

-- Group Policy: Computer Configuration > Administrative Templates > Windows Components > Sync your settings > Enable Settings Backup.
+Group Policy: Computer Configuration > Administrative Templates > Windows Components > Sync your settings > Enable Settings Backup.

-- Enable Windows Backup for Organizations restore page (when it works):
+Enable Windows Backup for Organizations Restore page

 How Windows Backup for Organizations Works Behind the Scenes